nicklockwood/iRate/README.md

 Installation
 --------------

 To install iRate into your app, drag the iRate.h, .m and .bundle files into your project.
 You can omit the .bundle if you are not interested in localised text.
-On iOS you will also need to add the StoreKit framework.
+If you are using the IRATE_USE_STOREKIT option (iOS only), you will also need to add the StoreKit framework.

 iRate typically requires no configuration at all and will simply run automatically, using the application's bundle ID to look the app ID up on the App Store.